serwy/shellctx/README.md

 Setting environment variables and aliases (`.bashrc`, `.cshrc`, etc.) is useful when you have an established workflow with known common actions.
-This program is for discovering what that workflow should be, when the working directories and commands are not fully known just yet.
+This program is for discovering what that workflow should be, when the needed working directories and commands are not fully known just yet.
 All shell instances have access to the work-in-progress context dictionary.